 Program learning outcomes

 On successful completion of the program students will have:

-- You will be a critical thinker who has keen insight and a broad perspective of the world to find scientific solutions to complex problems
+- Perception: You will be a critical thinker who has keen insight and a broad perspective of the world to find scientific solutions to complex problems.

-- You will be a keen scientific researcher and skilled technician who has the ability to think creatively, to plan, to evaluation, to reflect upon and apply your findings.
+- Proficiency: You will be a keen scientific researcher and skilled technician who has the ability to think creatively, to plan, to evaluate, to reflect upon and apply your findings.

-- You will be a professional who can apply your skills and knowledge of science to the highest ethical standards responsibly and honestly
+- Integrity: You will be a professional who can apply your skills and knowledge of science to the highest ethical standards responsibly and honestly.

 |Locations and UAC codes|

 |Assumed knowledge||HSC Mathematics (2 unit)|